Michael J. Walsh

 Mr. Walsh is board certified as a Civil Trial Advocate by the National Board of Trial Advocacy.
 Additionally, Mr. Walsh is an Advocate Member of the American Board of Trial Advocates (ABOTA).
 In 2010, Mr. Walsh was inducted as a Fellow of the prestigious American College of Trial Lawyers.
 Membership in the College is limited to less than 1% of the lawyer population of each state.
 Mr. Walsh currently serves on the Executive Committees for both the American Board of Trial Advocates and the American College of Trial Attorneys.

 Mr. Walsh has been consistently selected by his peers as one of Connecticut’s Super Lawyers, as was published in Connecticut Magazine’s Super Lawyer Section, since the inception of the reward.
 In 2009 and 2010, Mr. Walsh was selected as one of the top 10 Connecticut Super Lawyers.
 In 2009, he was further recognized as the third highest vote recipient in the statewide poll.
+Then in 2018, he was the highest vote recipient in the statewide poll.
 The selection process for Super Lawyers can be found at www.superlawyers.com/connecticut/selection_details.html.
 In addition, Mr. Walsh is also listed in the 2017 publication: The Best Lawyers in America.
 The methodology for selection into the Best Lawyers in America can be found here: https://www.bestlawyers.com/About/MethodologyBasic.aspx

 Mr. Walsh has extensive trial experience handling plaintiff’s personal injury actions in Connecticut’s state and federal courts.
 His practice consists of complex matters involving catastrophic loss and injury, including medical malpractice and wrongful death lawsuits.
 Mr. Walsh frequently appears in the Connecticut Appellate and Supreme Courts, and is listed as attorney of record in several reported Connecticut Supreme Court and Appellate Court decisions, including Suarez v.
 Sordo, Chylinski v.
 Walmart, Inc., Meek v.
 Walmart Stores, Inc., Rumbin v.
 Utical Mutual, Filippi v.
 State of Connecticut, Weigold v.
 Patel, Falls Church v.
 Tyler, Cooper & Alcorn and Arroyo v.
 UConn.